-- Flexible Spending Accounts (FSAs): If you do not elect the FSA options, you default to "waive", and you will not have FSA accounts for the following year. - Current Plan Not Offered or Employee Not Eligible: If you no longer qualify for the current year's benefit or plan, or if your current benefit or plan is no longer offered in your area, you must select a replacement benefit or option or "waive" coverage.
-If you do not either elect coverage or waive coverage, you will default to the coverages listed in the table below:
+- Flexible Spending Accounts (FSAs): If you do not elect the FSA options, you default to "waive," and you will not have FSA accounts for the following year. - Current plan not offered or employee not eligible: If you no longer qualify for the current year's benefit or plan, or if your current benefit or plan is no longer offered in your area, you must select a replacement benefit or option or "waive" coverage.
+If you do not either elect coverage or waive coverage, you will default to the coverage listed in the table below:

-Benefit Default Comments Medical Benefit Option PPO Deductible If your current medical benefit option is not available in your location, you and your eligible dependents will be enrolled in the PPO-Deductible option.
-If you are not eligible for the PPO-Deductible option, you and your eligible dependents will be enrolled in the Out-of-Area Coverage option.
-Employees with a Puerto Rico address will default to the Humana HMO if current plan is no longer available.
-Dental Benefit Option Dental Benefit Vision Insurance Benefit No coverage Optional Short-Term Disability Insurance Benefit No coverage Long-Term Disability Insurance Benefit LTD Benefit Employee Life Insurance Benefit Current coverage 1× salary if enrolled in a medical plan Spouse Life Insurance Benefit No coverage Child Life Insurance Benefit No coverage AD&D Insurance Benefit AD&D Benefit 1× salary if enrolled in a medical plan VPAI Benefits No coverage Flexible Spending Account Benefits (Health Care FSA, Dependent Day Care FSA) No coverage Your FSA accounts will default to \$0.00 unless you enter an amount.
+Benefit Default Comments Medical Benefit Option PPO 750 If your current medical benefit option is not available in your location, you and your eligible dependents will be enrolled in the PPO 750 option.
+If you are not eligible for the PPO 750 option, you and your eligible dependents will be enrolled in the Out-of-Area option.
+Employees with a Puerto Rico address will default to the Triple-S HMO if current plan is no longer available.
+Dental Benefit Option Dental Benefit Flexible Spending Account Benefits (Health Care FSA, Dependent Day Care FSA) No coverage Your FSA accounts will default to \$0.00 unless you enter an amount.